Sampling and reconstruction of solutions to the Helmholtz equation: Numerical tests

-Results with identical parameters for the two other methods (ii) and (iii) are displayed on Figures \ref{ef400} and \ref{eo400}.
-Reconstruction errors for these methods are larger by a few orders of magnitude than the errors of the proposed method (i).
-Moreover, these two methods do not benefit from sampling on the boundary, as the best results are obtained with the uniform sampling.

-Figure \ref{ecomp} compares the behavior of these methods ``at their best'' with varying number of measurements, from 100 to 800.
-The plotted errors are obtained by selecting the value of $m$ for (i), of $K$ for (ii), and of the number of iterations of OMP for (iii), as well as the proportion $\alpha$, that minimize the error for the given number $n$ of measurements.
-Results for (ii) and (iii) are both worse than for the proposed method (i), and are always obtained with $\alpha = 0$.
-In constrast, the best results of (i) are obtained with $\alpha$ getting closer to $1$ as the number $n$ of measurement grows, for instance $\alpha=0.9$ with $n=800$ measurements.
+Figure \ref{ecomp} compares the behavior of these methods ``at their best'' with varying number of measurements, from 50 to 400.
+The plotted errors are obtained by selecting the value of $K$ for (i), and of $m$ for (iii) as well as the proportion $\alpha$, that minimize the error for the given number $n$ of measurements.
+Results for (i) and worse than for the proposed method (iii), and are always obtained with the distribution $\nu'$ for the least-squares method with Fourier modes.
+In contrast, as expected, the best results of (iii) are obtained with $\alpha = 0.9$.

+Results of method (ii), Basis Pursuit with Fourier dictionary, are also given, with weights $(1+k)^{\beta}$ where $k$ is the wavenumber of the Fourier mode, taking in consideration the sparsity as well as the smoothness of the functions to be reconstructed.
+We use here the SPGL1 toolbox \cite{spgl1, spgl1paper}.
+Best results are obtained for the sampling with the distribution $\nu'$ and $\beta = 1$.
+Performances of this method are not as good as the Fourier-Bessel least-squares method.
+Using method (iv), i.e. the same algorithm with a larger Fourier-Bessel dictionary that the one used for method (iii) yields, for $\beta = 0$ and $\beta = 1$ (the weight is here $(1+j)^\beta$ where $j$ is the order of the Fourier-Bessel function), good reconstructions, but not as good as the simpler least-squares method.
+Best results are here obtained for $\alpha = 0.9$.

+Another sparse approximation method, Orthogonal Matching Pursuit \cite{omp} was also tested.
+The reconstruction errors were always larger than the results of Basis Pursuit.

+The better results obtained with the proposed method (iii) show that if an adequate model is used to describe the signals of interest (here Fourier-Bessel approximations, capturing the particular type of sparsity exhibited by the solutions to the Helmholtz equation better than a simpler Fourier dictionary) and an appropriate sampling scheme is used, basic numerical methods (here, standard least-squares estimation) yield better results than more sophisticated methods such as weighted $\ell_1$-minimization.